demis001/redscheduler/docs/configuration.rst

 You will need to ensure that you have setup your config file which needs to be located under your home directory as .redscheduler.config

-If you are already familiar with the yaml format, then you will notice that the config file utilized yaml.
-If you are not familiar with yaml format, then you may want to go read about that `here <http://www.yaml.org/start.html>`_
+If you are already familiar with the yaml format, then you will notice that the config file utilizes yaml.
+If you are not familiar with yaml format, then you may want to go read about that
+`here <http://www.yaml.org/start.html>`_

 There is an example config file you can copy as your template in the repository called redscheduler.config.example that contains comments about what each configuration item means.

 Options
 -------